sowbug/cold-wallet-generator/README.md

 ===

 * **What's this about secure deletion?** On OSX, you want `srm file_I_never_want_to_see_again`.
 On Linux, it's `shred -u file_I_never_want_to_see_again`.
 I don't know how to do it on Windows.

+* **This is just what I was looking for!
+I send you a tiny thank-you?** Sure!
+1BUGzQ7CiHF2FUxHVH2LbUx1oNNN9VnuC1